Table of Contents

 Note: These projects, while budgeted, are still subject to board approval.

-The FY17/18 budget includes $5,389,770 for debt service on the District’s two State Revolving Fund (SRF) loans, and the two BB&T Revenue Bonds.
-The SRF loans are paid semi-annually and the BB&T bonds repayments are made quarterly.
+The FY18/19 budget includes $8,125,320 for debt service on the District’s two State Revolving Fund (SRF) loans, and the two BB&T Revenue Bonds.
+The SRF loans are paid semi‐annually and the BB&T bonds repayments are made quarterly.
+Debt service includes $2,687,935 for early debt retirement.

-The FY17/18 budget Includes transfers to the District’s following reserve accounts: repair and replacement and insurance deductible. $509,798 is projected to be transferred to the reserve for future repairs and replacements.
+The FY18/19 budget includes transfers to the District’s following reserve accounts: repair and replacement and insurance deductible. $523,346 is projected to be transferred to the reserve for future repairs and replacements.
 The District BB&T bonds require the District set aside 5% of the gross operating revenues from the system for repairs and replacements.
 The ILA with the Village also requires that $0.35 of the $4.65 flow charge be set aside for future repairs and replacements.
-At the end of FY17/18, the District expects to have$3,786,834in funding designated for repairs and replacement.
+At the end of FY18/19, the District expects to have $4,378,348 in funding designated for repairs and replacement & insurance deductibles, and $100,000 for self insurance.

 |Amount in EXCESS of minimum requirement||$-|

-The District is projecting to reserve $20,000 for insurance deductibles.
-This reserve category is important due to the District’s unique Island location.
+The District is also going to reserve $20,000 for insurance deductibles, and $100,000 for self insurance.
+FY18/19 is the first year a contribution will be made to the self insurance fund.
+These reserve categories are important due to the District’s unique island location.
 The District’s goal is to maintain twelve months of operating expenses in undesignated cash as a reserve balance.

 |Budgeted Expenditures & Reserve Transfers FY17-18||(14,776,814)|